gigalixir/gigalixir-cli/docs/source/main.rst

 How to Set Up a Custom Domain
 =============================

 After your first deploy, you can see your app by visiting https://$APP_NAME.gigalixirapp.com/, but if you want, you can point your own domain such as www.example.com to your app.
-To do this, first modify your DNS records and point your domain to :bash:`tls.gigalixir.com` using a CNAME record.
-Then, run the following command to add a custom domain.
+To do this, run the following command and follow the instructions.

 .. code-block:: bash